Header

 Link

 Offered insights into loneliness and the growing rise of chatbot companionship.
 Discussed how increasingly human-like interactions can create a sense of emotional closeness, while emphasizing that chatbots ultimately lack genuine empathy or awareness.
-The commentary reflects on both the potential benefits and the risks associated with relying on chatbots for emotional support.
-Rupprechter highlights that while chatbots may serve as useful, supportive tools, they cannot replace real human connection.

 Die Bundesländerinnen